-The metrics and actions will work together to increase student achievement and available support for unduplicated student groups and students with exceptional needs.
+The metrics and actions will work together to increase student achievement and available supports for unduplicated student groups and students with exceptional needs.

-Metric # Metric Baseline Year 1 Outcome Year 2 Outcome Target for Year 3 Outcome Current Difference from Baseline 3 a Promotion of parental participation for unduplicated pupils Source: DELAC and SSC Meeting calendar New charter; baseline not yet available.
-Invited all parents to annual survey; disaggregate data to compare subgroups to overall feedback.
-Hosted 4 network-wide DELAC and 3 SSC meetings, of which they are invited to attend.
-Invited all parents to annual survey; compare subgroup participation to overall Host 4 network-wide DELAC and 4 SSC meetings, of which they are invited to attend.
-Difference not yet available 3b Promote parental participation in programs for individuals with exceptional needs Source: Annual LCAP survey participation New charter; baseline not yet available.
-12 parent participants in 2025 2024 baseline data is already historically high for the charter, so the target will be a moderate 10% increase in participation count.
-Difference not yet available 3с Dashboard performance color and percentage of EL students making progress toward English language Proficiency Source: CA School Dashboard ELPI New charter; baseline not yet available.
-New charter in 2024-25; data not yet available.
-Maintain Medium or higher status rating on the dashboard (45+% EL students making progress) Difference not yet available 3d EL Reclassification Rate Source: Data Quest Annual Reclassified Fluent English Proficient (RFEP) counts and rates report -or- CALPADS 2.16 if Data Quest is unavailable New charter; baseline not yet available.
-New charter in 2024-25; data not yet available.
-Difference not yet available
+Metric # Metric Baseline Year 1 Outcome Year 2 Outcome Target for Year 3 Outcome Current Difference from Baseline 3a Promotion of parental participation for unduplicated pupils Source: DELAC and SSC Meeting calendar New charter; baseline not yet available.
+Invited all parents to annual survey; compare subgroup participation to overall Host 4 network-wide DELAC and 4 SSC meetings, of which they are invited to attend. Зb Promote parental participation in programs for individuals with exceptional needs Source: Annual LCAP survey participation New charter; baseline not yet available.
+2024 baseline data is already historically high for the charter, so the target will be a moderate 10% increase in participation count. Зc Dashboard performance color and percentage of EL students making progress toward English language Proficiency Source: CA School Dashboard ELPI New charter; baseline not yet available.
+Maintain Medium or higher status rating on the dashboard (45+% EL students making progress) 3d EL Reclassification Rate Source: Data Quest Annual Reclassified Fluent English Proficient (RFEP) counts and rates report -or- CALPADS 2.16 if Data Quest is unavailable New charter; baseline not yet available.

-3e Programs and services developed and provided to students with exceptional needs.
-Source: Annual LCAP Survey, % of subgroup parents who report to believe that the school is doing "well" or "very well" in the area of academic instruction and student support.
-New charter; baseline not yet available.
-82% in 2025 Maintain rates above 85% Difference not yet available 3f Chromebook Access Source: Internal IT inventory and request sheet New charter; baseline not yet available.
-100% of students have access to a Chromebook as this charter is 1:1 Maintain 1:1 student device ratios for all families requesting a device Difference not yet available Personal wifi devices Source: communication notification system' request New charter: baseline not Communication done individually to families through EL leads and homeless and foster liaison; direct parent notifications will be operational in 2025-26.
-The school will send 1 notification to qualifying families sharing availability of devices.
-100% of requests for devices will be fulfilled.
-Difference not yet available 3g and inventory sheet yet available. requests were fulfilled.
-3h Programs and services developed and provided to unduplicated pupils.
-Source: Fully staffed ACE/Aide positions with staff development provided New charter; baseline not yet available.
-100% of ACE/Aide positions staffed in 2024-25; maintained professional development program 100% of ACE/Aide positions are staffed; maintained professional development program Difference not yet available
+Programs and services Maintain rates above 85% developed and provided to students with exceptional needs.
+Source: Annual LCAP Survey, % of subgroup parents who report to believe that the school is doing "well" or "very well" in the area of academic instruction and student New charter; baseline not 3e support. yet available.
+Chromebook Access Maintain 1:1 student device ratios for all 26 Source: Internal IT New charter; baseline not families requesting a device 3f inventory and request sheet yet available.
+The school will send 1 notification to qualifying families sharing Personal wifi devices availability of devices.
+Source: communication notification system' request New charter; baseline not 100% of requests for Зg and inventory sheet yet available. devices will be fulfilled.
+Programs and services developed and provided to 100% of ACE/Aide positions are staffed; unduplicated pupils. maintained professional Source: Fully staffed development program ACE/Aide positions with New charter; baseline not 3h staff development provided yet available.